nodo/nube/README.md

 ```

 ### Why "nube"
-"nube" it's cloud in Spanish, given my current location it seemed appropriate.
+"nube" means cloud in Spanish, given my current location it seemed appropriate.
 It also reminded me of "newbie", which is an accurate description of my Perl skills.